Free investment calculators — no signup required

 Where Total Amount Invested = (Shares₁ × Price₁) + (Shares₂ × Price₂) + … for every purchase.

-This is the single most common mistake.
+This is the single most common mistake, and understanding the difference between a weighted average and a simple average of buy prices is what separates an accurate cost basis from a guess.
 Say you buy a stock at $100 and later at $50.
 Most people assume their average is $75 — the midpoint.
 That is only true if you bought the same number of shares at each price.
 Buy 10 shares at $100 and 90 shares at $50, and your real average is far closer to $50, because the vast majority of your shares were bought cheaply.

 The number of shares at each price is the weight.
-Ignore it and your average can be off by 20–40%.
+Ignore it and your average can be off by 20–40% — enough to make you think you are underwater when you are actually in profit.

 Step-by-Step Example (Two Purchases)